Learn how to make Valentine's Day Banner with the Banner Punch Board and Fuse Tool. A step-by-step shaker banner tutorial.

 What is different about this banner is that it is also a shaker.
-If you have never heard that term before it basically means it has something inside that moves around with shaken.
-So it makes for a banner that will get lots of attention.
+If you have never heard that term before it basically means it has something inside that moves around when shaken.

 - Sheet Protectors